Superstorm Sandy Recovery

 Kathleen’s office has been aggressive in helping local municipalities and organizations throughout the district win various grants for a variety of recovery projects, while also shining a spotlight on a number of persisting Sandy-related issues.

 In February 2015, Kathleen announced that the City of Long Beach was awarded nearly $3 million in Federal Transit Administration (FTA) Sandy Emergency relief funds to for the purchase of eight buses and vehicles after much of the city’s transportation infrastructure was destroyed by the storm.
 A month later, Kathleen announced that the Lawrence Union Free School District would be awarded $2.6 million in federal relief funding for repairs to Lawrence High School in Cedarhurst, which was forced to close after sustaining heavy damage during Sandy.

-In July, 2015 Kathleen, publically called on the Centers for Medicare and Medicaid Services (CMS) to approve South Nassau Communities Hospital’s request to open and operate a 24-hour Emergency Services Department in Long Beach after weeks of delay.
+In July 2015, Kathleen, publicly called on the Centers for Medicare and Medicaid Services (CMS) to approve South Nassau Communities Hospital’s request to open and operate a 24-hour Emergency Services Department in Long Beach after weeks of delay.
 Long Beach had been without an Emergency Department since the Long Beach Medical Center was forced to close after Sandy.
-As a result of Kathleen’s advocacy and collaboration with partners at the federal, state and local levels, the facility received federal approval and opened its doors on August 10th, 2015. >
+As a result of Kathleen’s advocacy and collaboration with partners at the federal, state and local levels, the facility received federal approval and opened its doors on August 10th, 2015.

 In November 2015, Kathleen and Congressman Dan Donovan (R-Staten Island) introduced the Flood Insurance Transparency and Accountability Act of 2015, bipartisan legislation that increases transparency and accountability in the NFIP and helps ensure that victims are protected against fraud and have the information, guidance and support they need to get the money they deserve.